andrewvy/phpnes/README.md

-# Development ceased
+# Development ~~ceased~~ resumed!

-Due to a unfortunate switch from arch linux to OSX, I'm unable to install sdl devel lib/headers and compile PHPSDL for Yosemite. ):

-Development is ceased unless I make the switch back to Arch Linux on a more supported laptop.
+With some careful configuration, looks like I'm up and running with [PHP-SDL](https://github.com/phpsdl/extension) on OSX 10.10 Yosemite!

 # PHPNES